contactandyc/another-c-library/website/ebook/13-map/index.md

 } ac_map_node_t;
 ```

-is similar to the node_t structure before, except it doesn't have *char key*.
+ac\_map\_node\_s is similar to the node\_t structure before, except it doesn't have *char key*.

-To use the ac_map, this structure will be added to the custom structure.  test\_data\_structure.c defines the node\_t structure as it was defined before (with a char key).
+To use the ac\_map, this structure will be added to the custom structure.  test\_data\_structure.c defines the node\_t structure as it was defined before (with a char key).
 Most of the time, you will be able to make the *ac\_map\_node\_t map* be the first member of your structure.
 This makes it easy to cast between your structure and the ac\_map\_node\_t structure since they both have the same memory address.
 Having the map not be the first member will be explored later (including having multiple map members in a single structure).
 ```c
 typedef struct {
   ac_map_node_t map;